nasa/data.nasa.gov/README.md

 DATA.NASA.GOV
 =================
-THIS IS OUT OF DATE AND NO LONGER USED
+THIS IS OUT OF DATE AND NO LONGER USED: PLEASE GO TO https://github.com/nasa/data-nasa-gov-frontpage
 =================

+### OLD TEXT THAT IS NO LONGER ACCURATE
 This is the source code for the WordPress theme that powers data.nasa.gov.

 We'll be the first to admit it's buggy, old, and not up to modern standards.
 A long term plan is to move data, code, and open .nasa.gov all to mobile-friendly responsive themes.